yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 # Object Store - global Storage Location

 Galaxy supports various object store backends for storing datasets.
-While the [Object Store tutorial]({% link topics/admin/tutorials/object-store/tutorial.md %}) provides a comprehensive overview of the feature, this section focuses specifically on configuring Onedata as a global object store.
+While the [Object Store tutorial]({% link topics/admin/tutorials/object-store/tutorial.md %}) provides a comprehensive overview of the feature, this section focuses specifically on configuring Onedata as a global object store, available to all users.

 To use Onedata as an object store: